-Verizon’s 5G Ultra Wideband network is designed for speed but also offers good coverage.
+Verizon’s 5G Ultra Wideband network is actually comprised of two networks, one specifically designed for speed (mmWave network), and the other designed for speed but also good coverage (C-Band) network.
+But Verizon lumps them both under its 5G Ultra Wideband designation which appears in your phone’s status bar as 5G UW.
 The 5G Ultra Wideband network should perform significantly, and in some cases, multiples faster than both Verizon’s 4G LTE and 5G Nationwide data networks.
 However, Verizon does not allow all of its customers to access each network.
 What network you can access depends on what plan you have.
 So let’s start looking at those plans and see what’s available.

 15GB Plans: Verizon Prepaid vs Total by Verizon

 Verizon Prepaid and Total by Verizon offer the same unlimited everything plan with the first 15GB of high-speed data available at up to 4G LTE/5G Nationwide data speeds before throttling.
 But neither plan offers 5G Ultra Wideband network access.

 There are more similarities between the two plans beyond which networks they can access.
 Each plan allows you to use all of its high-speed data allotment on mobile hotspot.
 Both plans offer unlimited calling and texting to Mexico and Canada.
 Taxes and fees are extra with each.
 But that’s about where the identical features end.